SMC-AAU-CPH/smc-cph.github.io/_posts/2020-12-10-pedal-applied.md

 The B-team approached Pedál from the viewpoint of researching and identifying areas for improvement to its functionality, workflow, and user interface.
-This involved multiple sessions using the app both with each other and with musicians outside the MCT program.
+This involved multiple sessions using the app both with each other and with musicians outside the SMC program.
 Multi-user implementation was explored, as well as UI/UX design of the GUI itself.
 We divided the tasks among us like so:

 ### Breakdown of work